FrontMatter/web-documentation-nextjs/content/docs/content-creation/content-folders.md

 slug: content-creation/content-folders
 description: null
 date: 2024-02-21T09:10:16.640Z
-lastmod: 2024-02-21T09:43:59.593Z
+lastmod: 2024-02-21T14:56:03.901Z
 weight: 200.11
 ---

 # Content Folders

 Content folders are a way to organize your pages/files.
-Most of the time, this location is defined by the Static Site Generator (SSG) you are using.
+Most of the time, the static site generator (SSG) you are using defines the location where you store your content.

-To make sure that Front Matter CMS can find your content, and create the content in the correct place, you need to register the content/page folders.
+To make sure that Front Matter CMS can find your content and create the content in the correct place, you need to register the content/page folders.

 ## Registering content folders

-The registration of the page folders is normally done during the setup of the CMS: [Step 3: Register content folder(s)][01].
+The registration of the page folders is typically performed during the setup of the CMS: [Step 3: Register content folder(s)][01], but you can perform changes at any time.

 Content folders are stored in the [frontMatter.content.pageFolders][02] setting.